Student Affairs University Housing

 If my preferred roommate is already on campus as a continuing student but is not currently living in University Housing:

-If my preferred roommate is not currently living on-campus and will be entering as a first-year or transfer for the upcoming academic year:
+If my preferred roommate is not currently living on-campus and will be entering as a first-year or new first-year transfer for the upcoming academic year:

-Residents who do not currently live in a single may select any available single room during the Any Hall/Any Room Phase.
+Residents who receive a timeslot to choose a room in the Housing Sign-Up lottery, may select any available single during their self-assignment time period.
 Note that single rooms will be displayed as 1/1, which means there is one open space in a single room.

 Undergraduate single rooms are located in: